 - Examples of positions include providing lab or course support, tutoring, preparing educational materials, and participating in outreach activities with K-12 students.
 Interested in research activities?
 Refer to the discovery learning page.
 Funding for the apprenticeship program is provided by both the sponsoring unit and individual/corporate donors or the dean of the college.

 - Departments are responsible for screening, interviewing, hiring and supervising their earn-learn apprentices.
-Departments submit their candidates for final approval to the Dean’s Office.
+Please check with the department you are hoping to work with for more information.

 As an apprentice, you’ll earn an hourly wage while working part-time in the college.